blackfoot-makers/node-nextcloud/README.md

 ```

 # Copyright
-This module was developed by [Blackfoot](https://blackfoot.io/) under the MIT License.
+This module was developed by [Blackfoot](https://blackfoot.io/) and is licensed under the MIT License.